klokidis/Onpa/README.md

 - **Quick Phrases** – Save and reuse common responses for faster conversations.
 - **Offline Friendly** – Core functionality works without internet.

+## 🤝 Contributing

+Contributions are welcome!

+- Please check out our [CONTRIBUTING.md](https://github.com/klokidis/Onpa/blob/published/CONTRIBUTING.md) for setup instructions, coding style, and guidelines.
+- To contribute, **fork the repository** and open a **pull request** with your changes.
+- For major changes, please **open an issue first** to discuss what you would like to change.

+##  📜 License

+This project is licensed under the [MIT License](https://github.com/klokidis/Onpa/blob/published/LICENSE).

 ## 📸 Screenshots